-Have you ever thought how different your favorite games would be without effects?
+Have you ever thought how different your favorite games would be without effects like fire particles or magic particles?

 Things such as sparkles shot from magic wands or fire sparks coming from a bonfire are small details that can add much more credibility to the sceneries and games we create.
 They are also an important aspect of “game feel” that can just, in general, improve the user’s experience with the game.
 So – as you can imagine – it doesn’t hurt how to learn to do them as a developer.